r146023/colemen_copy/readme.md

 ---

-*ColemenCopy is not affiliated with Microsoft or Robocopy.
+*Colemen_copy is not affiliated with Microsoft or Robocopy.
 It is an independent implementation providing similar functionality.*